Pearl Harbor Area

 (1941 - unknown), Aiea Heights

 Battery Aiea (1941 - 1944) two 240mm howitzers was built here to support the Kunia and Kalihi batteries.
-Also here was a mobile 3-inch AA gun battery (1942), Naval Antiaircraft Shore Battery No. 8 (1942 - 1944) four 5-inch naval guns, and the Hawaiian Anti-Aircraft Command command post (1942 - 1944) (concrete bunker still exists).
+Also here was a mobile four-gun 3-inch AA gun battery (1942), Naval Antiaircraft Shore Battery No. 8 (1942 - 1944) four 5-inch naval guns, and the Hawaiian Anti-Aircraft Command command post (1942 - 1944) (concrete bunker still exists).
 Site now a county park in a residential neighborhood at the 1100 block of Aiea Heights Drive.

 ¤¤ Pearl City Naval Reservation